HMS Sturgeon (1917)

 HMS Sturgeon was an R-class destroyer of the British Royal Navy.
-Sturgeon was built built by Alexander Stephen and Sons in Glasgow, Scotland, and was launched on 11 January 1917 and completed in February that year.
+Sturgeon was built by Alexander Stephen and Sons in Glasgow, Scotland, and was launched on 11 January 1917 and completed in February that year.
 The ship took its name after Sturgeon, a freshwater fish.

 Sturgeon served in the North Sea as part of the Harwich Force during the remainder of the First World War.
 After the end of the war, the destroyer was used as a tender to the Britannia Royal Naval College at Dartmouth, Devon.
 Sturgeon was sold for scrap on 16 December 1926.

 Design

 The R-class was a further development of the M-class destroyer, which had been the last class of destroyers ordered for the Royal Navy before the start of the First World War, and had therefore been built in large numbers during the early years of the war.
 The R-class differed by having geared rather than direct drive steam turbines, giving greater fuel efficiency, having a higher forecastle for better seakeeping and a larger and more robust bridge structure.